We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - swallowing corrosives or foreign objects

-- vitamin B12 deficiency
+- a vitamin B12 deficiency

 - Crohn’s disease

-- physical examination
+- conducting a physical examination

-A doctor may also request:
+The doctor may also request:

 - evaluations of kidney and liver function

-- checks for anemia
+- a test for anemia

 - gallbladder and pancreas function tests